Serial-Comma/obsidian-notes/H1 Economics/Factors affecting price elasticity of supply.md

 Firms operate at full capacity -> Price increases -> Firm cannot increase production easily -> Unable to increase quantity supplied -> Price inelastic

 ### Time to respond to price changes
-Since it takes time for firms to adjust production to respond to price changes, Short run- Supply is fixed as it relies on existing stocks -.
+Since it takes time for firms to adjust [[factors of production]] to respond to price changes, Short run- Supply is fixed as it relies on existing stocks -> Price inelastic Long run- Supply is reliant of factors of production which are variable -> Price elastic

+Example:
+Supply of fresh fish in a single day depends of size of that specific day's catch -> Unable to change supply in such short notice in response to that day's price changes-> Price inelastic
+Supply of fresh fish in the long run can be increased by acquiring more fishing boats/increasing other factors of production in response to price increase -> Price elastic

+Despite this, the supply is not perfectly price inelastic in the short run as firms can increase